magnus-revcontrol/longlive/docs/declaration.md

 permalink: /declaration/
 ---

-> Magnus-Opus.xyz provides the following as a template for what a declaration of independence might be based upon.
+> Magnus-Opus.xyz provides the following Declaration of Independence as a template for what a state declaration of independence might be based upon.
 As seems appropriate, this document is largely based upon the US Declaration of Independence (1776).
 It is meant to provide a template for 'The Cascade Coalition' (or whatever it will end up being referred to as) states: California, Oregon, and Washington; however it should function as a template for all states and territories formerly of the United States of America.
 >
 > You are encouraged to send this to your state legislators as a template, and to encourage them to take action to make this happen.